JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 3. Finally, booted small jetson nano neural computer on the flashed micro sd card, before which I had assembled kit, plus used usb keyboard, wifi adaptor, usb mouse.
 (Took maybe ~30 minutes to get booted result, where I could login to the nano)

 4. Taking about 5 hours (slow internet connection at home) I then installed the [jetson nano detection and tracking kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking).
 This kit allows us to run an ai based (convolutional neural network etc) object detection model.

+5. Oops, one reason why [the kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) failed to work at first, but then I suspected I didn't install the camera properly.
+The camera must be placed on the board in a particular order, which I discovered [here](https://medium.com/@dmccreary/getting-your-camera-working-on-the-nvida-nano-336b9ecfed3a).

+6. Another reaosn why the kit failed to work first, was due to a "canberry error".
+A quick "sudo-apt get install libcanberra-gtk-module" fixed that error.

+7. After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) with the ability to detect objects in camera stream.